-In 2019/20, there were 5m elderly and disabled concessionary passenger journeys made in Southampton.
-This accounted for 24% of all journeys.
+In 2017/18, there were 4.185m elderly and disabled concessionary bus passenger journeys made in Southampton, an average of 149 journeys per pass22.
+Concessionary Fares accounted for 24% of all bus journeys.
 The remaining three-quarters of journeys were made by fare paying passengers, this is compared to 72% for the South East.
-Whilst the overall patronage has grown in recent years, the number of elderly and disabled concessionary passenger journeys has decreased by 1.6% since 2011/12.

-Just over 26,000 older and disabled people passes were issued in Southampton in 2021/2218, with older passes accounting for 88% of all passes issued.
-In 2020/21 there were 3.405m concessionary fare journeys made, with on average 131 journey made per pass.
-The proportion of eligible people taking up the pass in Southampton is lower than the South East average at 71%.
+In 2020/21 the number of concessionary fare journeys had decreased to 3.405m23.
+Just over 26,000 older and disabled people passes were issued in Southampton in 2021/2224, with older people passes accounting for 88% of all passes issued.
+This made on average 131 journey made per pass.

+The proportion of eligible people taking up the pass in Southampton is 71%, which is higher than the South East average at 65% and 66% take-up in urban towns/cities.
+The take-up of concessionary bus passes for eligible persons nationally is 73%.